zefangli/OLD_zefangli.github.io/index.md

 # Development of Impact Monitoring System for Battery Packages
 - Applied machine learning methods to learn signal features for recognizing impact position and energy.

 ## Advanced Mechanism and Roboticized Equipment Lab, Tsinghua Uinversity, 12/2019-01/2020

+- Assisted in modeling and simulation of the 7-DOF robotic arm.
+- Participated in establishing the communication between ROS and ROS2.

 ### Markdown